Issue 15: The Checkerboard

 • Enjoy seeing your work published and share it widely!

-If you are an employee of a public institution for whom a contribution to Western Confluence fulfills part of your professional duties, we will not provide compensation for the article.
-If you are a student, a freelance journalist, or a contributor of another sort, we will pay you $0.75-$1.25/word for the story depending on your writing experience and skill and the complexity of the story.
+If you are an employee of an institution for whom a contribution to Western Confluence fulfills part of your professional duties, we will not pay for the article.
+If you are a student, a freelance journalist, a contributor of another sort, or your contribution does not fit within your existing professional duties, we will pay you $0.50–$1.00 per word depending on your writing experience and skill and the complexity of the story.

 All Western Confluence articles go through several rounds of editing to bring them in line with our style.
 Writers should expect an extensive revision process.